cycle/docs/advanced/collections.md

 ```

 ## Collection API
-You can read more about available collection API [here](https://www.doctrine-project.org/projects/doctrine-collections/en/1.6/index.html).
+You can read more about the available collection API [here](https://www.doctrine-project.org/projects/doctrine-collections/en/1.6/index.html).